Atlassian acquires asset management company Mindville – TechCrunch

-Atlassian today announced that it has acquired Mindville, Jira-centric enterprise asset management firm based in Sweden.
-Mindville’s over 1,700 customers include the likes of NASA, Spotify and Samsung.
+Atlassian today announced that it has acquired Mindville, a Jira-centric enterprise asset management firm based in Sweden.
+Mindville’s more than 1,700 customers include the likes of NASA, Spotify and Samsung.

 With this acquisition, Atlassian is getting into a new market, too, by adding asset management tools to its lineup of services.
 The company’s flagship product is Mindville Insights, which helps IT, HR, sales, legal and facilities to track assets across a company.
 It’s completely agnostic as to which assets you are tracking, though, given Atlassian’s user base, most companies will likely use it to track IT assets like servers and laptops.
-But in addition to physical assets, you can also use the service to automatically import cloud-based servers from AWS, Azure and GCP, for example, and the team has built connectors to services like Service Now and Snow Software, too.
+But in addition to physical assets, you also can use the service to automatically import cloud-based servers from AWS, Azure and GCP, for example, and the team has built connectors to services like Service Now and Snow Software, too.

 “Mindville Insight provides enterprises with full visibility into their assets and services, critical to delivering great customer and employee service experiences.
-These capabilities are a cornerstone of IT Service Management (ITSM), a market where Atlassian continues to see strong momentum and growth,” Atlassian’s head of tech teams Noah Wasmer writes in today’s announcement today.
+These capabilities are a cornerstone of IT Service Management (ITSM), a market where Atlassian continues to see strong momentum and growth,” Atlassian’s head of tech teams Noah Wasmer writes in today’s announcement.

-Co-founded by Tommy Nordahl & Mathias Edblom, Mindville never raised any institutional funding, according to Crunchbase.
+Co-founded by Tommy Nordahl and Mathias Edblom, Mindville never raised any institutional funding, according to Crunchbase.
 The two companies also didn’t disclose the acquisition price.

 Like some of Atlassian’s other recent acquisitions, including Code Barrel, the company was already an Atlassian partner and successfully selling its service in the Atlassian Marketplace.